Kan-T-IT/geoexpress-map-viewer-documentation/README.md

-# GEoexpress Visor - Documentation
+# GeoExpress Visor - Documentation

 ## Contributing to the Documentation